You Can Survive Being Exposed to the Near Vacuum of Space for About 90 Seconds With No Longterm Damage

 - On airline flights, the reason that they tell you to put your oxygen mask on first before helping anyone else in the case of decompression of the plane cabin is because the time of useful consciousness in complete decompression of the plane is about 10-15 seconds, at which point your cognitive abilities will diminish and you’ll eventually pass out at around 15-20 seconds at 45,000 ft.
 (This is a major problem if you happen to be on your way or in the bathroom at the time of the decompression.)
 In the case of explosive decompression, the problem is estimated by some to be much worse due to the fact that the incident will cause your heart rate to skyrocket and adrenaline to surge through your body.
 So in these cases, the amount of useful consciousness you have is estimated to be closer to 6 seconds, which is probably just enough time to get that mask on.

-- Space doesn’t actually really have a temperature, per say, as you are insulated from other molecules thanks to the near perfect vacuum.
+- Space doesn’t actually really have a temperature, per se, as you are insulated from other molecules thanks to the near perfect vacuum.
 You will, however, likely feel cold when exposed to a vacuum, as illustrated above, due to moisture rapidly evaporating off your skin and in your mouth and nose.
 Even without the moisture and no external heat source, eventually the heat from your body would all radiate away, but that would take quite a long time.

 - NASA has had one incident of someone’s space suit getting punctured while the person was space walking.
-Interestingly, the astronaut didn’t even know it happened until after he got back in the ship.
+The astronaut didn’t even know it happened until after he got back in the ship.
 The hole size was 1/8 of an inch, but his skin sealed it.
 Once he got back in the ship, he saw the red mark on his hand.
 He didn’t think anything of it, but ground control knew he had punctured his suit.
 They just hadn’t told him as his adrenaline levels and the like were already quite high from being out in open space.

 - During explosive decompression, the air may develop fog for a time as it loses its ability to retain as much moisture.
 The vapor that no longer can be held in the air then turns to fog.
 In the case of an airline plane, this fog can make it difficult to see throughout the passenger cabin until it dissipates.